eswan18/ethanswan.com/_posts/2022-12-10-python-exceptions-bonus.md

     ... # If all is well, go on and parse the contents.
 ```

-Here, we create a new `EmptyFileError`.
+Here, we create a new `EmptyFileError` class.
-The body of the class has no contents, so it inherits all behavior from `Exception`.
+Its body has no contents, so it inherits all behavior from `Exception`.
 In our function, we instantiate and raise this custom error if the file's contents are empty.

 When we pass it the name of an empty file, our custom error is raised just like any other.